TcMenu/tcMenu/embeddedJavaExample/README.md

 ## Running the application from the CLI

 If you use the standard maven setup, after running the above build steps, you should see the following directory has been created: `target/jfx/` containing an `app` directory and a `deps` directory.
+We recommend running the application from the `target/jfx/app` directory.

 If you used a modular build (IE you have a `module-info.java` file in the `src/main/java` directory) then to run the application ensure that the right version of Java using `java -version` is on your path and then the run command should be `java --module-path ../deps "-Dprism.lcdtext=false" --add-modules com.thecoderscorner.menuexample.embeddedjavademo com.thecoderscorner.menuexample.tcmenu.EmbeddedJavaDemoApp`